 How Much Does Mutual of Omaha Life Insurance For Seniors Cost?

-Mutual of Omaha whole life final expense insurance life for seniors typically costs $20-$200 monthly for $10,000-$25,000 in coverage.
-Life insurance rates vary depending on your precise age, gender, state of residence, health history, which product you choose, tobacco usage, and if you take a medical exam or not.
+Mutual of Omaha’s final expense life insurance for seniors typically costs $25-$250 per month for $10,000-$25,000 in coverage.
+However, prices vary depending on your precise age, gender, state of residence, health history, and tobacco usage (if any).

-Below is a whole life rates chart showing some sample monthly final expense insurance prices.
+Below is a Mutual of Omaha rate chart with some sample final expense insurance prices.

 Mutual Of Omaha Final Expense Insurance For Seniors